OpsLevel/cli/CONTRIBUTING.md

 - Use `task lint` to check for code quality issues locally
 - Use `task fix` to fix formatting, linting, go.mod, and update submodule all in one go

-Our CI pipeline will run `task ci` which can also be run locally to debug any issue that might only arrise in CI.
+Our CI pipeline will run `task ci` which can also be run locally to debug any issue that might only arise in CI.

 ---